 Note: At the moment we can only support the double glazing of wood frames.
 We have limited solutions for aluminium frames but they are not ideal.
 If you have aluminium windows and are interested in working with us, please contact us.

 The first thing is that you must have the confidence to do the installation yourself.
 Most people are not experienced at working with glass, but it is not rocket science!
 A standard wooden window has a 10 mm piece of wood on the outside to hold the glass in place.
 This can be easily removed.
 Then, by sliding a knife around the inside of the frame, the silicone seal is broken and the glass can be removed.
 Inserting the new double glazed unit is also quite easy.
 You need to clean up the frame, then insert the double glazed unit, checking it fits flat and snugly within the frame.
-If the frame is not square you will have to widen the frame.
-Once you are confident the window sits properly, remove the window, apply a rubber seal to the frame, insert the new double glazed unit, apply silicon around the window then fix a wooden beading to hold the window in place.
+Once you are confident the window sits properly, remove the window, apply silicon to the frame, insert the new double glazed unit, apply silicon around the window then fix a wooden beading to hold the window in place.

 Details on removing glass